 Paid ads are meant for sales pitches and to market or promote your app.
-Through them, a business could gain higher followers and customers, boost brand awareness, and drive up its downloads.
+Through them, a business could gain more followers and customers, boost brand awareness, and drive up its downloads.

-However, a paid advertisement runs as long as a business is pumping money into them, unlike organic social media posting.
-Therefore, a business should need to have a big budget, a specific objective that needs to be reached through the running ads, and the content it wants to reach its targeted users.
+However, a paid advertisement runs as long as a business is pumping money into it, unlike organic social media posting.
+Therefore, a business needs to have a big budget, a specific objective that needs to be reached through the running ads, and the content it wants to reach its targeted users.

 These were some of the app launch strategies that could give a good start to a newly launched or yet-to-be-launched mobile app.